rodrigo-barboza/minivel-framework/README.md

 # minivel-framework
-A mini php framework inspired by Laravel
+A mini php framework inspired by Laravel developed by Rodrigo Barboza

 ## Routing
 The default route file is "web.php", currently supported request methods are only GET and POST.
 To add a route you can do this: